phbastosa/SeisFAT3D/README.md

-## Object-oriented seismic modeling using polymorphism
+## Object-oriented seismic imaging using polymorphism